sighupio/module-aws/README.md

 ## Contributing

-Before contributing, please read first the [Contributing Guidelines](docs/CONTRIBUTING.md).
+Before contributing, please read first the [Contributing Guidelines](https://github.com/sighupio/distribution/docs/CONTRIBUTING.md).

 ### Reporting Issues

-In case you experience any problem with the module, please [open a new issue](https://github.com/sighupio/fury-kubernetes-aws/issues/new/choose).
+In case you experience any problem with the module, please [open a new issue](https://github.com/sighupio/module-aws/issues/new/choose).

 ## License

-This module is open-source and it's released under the following [LICENSE](LICENSE)
+This module is open-source and it's released under the following [LICENSE](LICENSE).

 <!-- </FOOTER> -->